This post may contain affiliate links.

 - In a cast iron or nonstick skillet, fry eggs in remaining oil, over easy or sunny-side-up.

-Divide cauliflower rice among four bowls.
-Top each serving with a fried egg, then drizzle with 1 teaspoon sesame oil and 1 teaspoon soy sauce.
+- Divide cauliflower rice among four bowls.
+Top each serving with a fried egg, then drizzle with 1 teaspoon sesame oil and 1 teaspoon coconut aminos or soy sauce.
 Sprinkle crisped garlic and ginger over each and serve.